We the People (band): Later releases

 Although We the People did not release an album during the 1960s, a handful of compilations by the band have appeared over the years.
 The first of these, Declaration of Independence, was issued in 1983 by Eva Records and later re-released on CD by Collectables Records in 1993.
 Declaration of Independence consists of tracks that originally appeared on the band's singles.
-In 1998 Sundazed Records released an exhaustive 2-CD retrospective titled Mirror of Our Minds, which again featured the band's singles along with previously unreleased material and songs by other related bands.
+In 1998 Sundazed Music released an exhaustive 2-CD retrospective titled Mirror of Our Minds, which again featured the band's singles along with previously unreleased material and songs by other related bands.
 This was followed in 2007 by a limited edition vinyl-only LP release titled In the Past, which appeared on the South Korean label, Wohn Records.
 In 2008, Sundazed issued a second compilation, titled Too Much Noise, which brought together tracks from the band's Challenge Records era in an approximation of an official album, as it might have appeared had the band released one during the 1960s.